moov-io/customers/docs/CONFIGURATION.md

 The following environment variables control which backend service is initialized for Document persistence.
 These all follow a similar ["blob storage"](https://gocloud.dev/ref/blob/) API provided by a library that Google [build and maintains](https://github.com/google/go-cloud).

-- `BUCKET_NAME`: The name of the bucket to use.
+- `DOCUMENTS_BUCKET`: The name of the bucket to use.
 Must be created outside of Customers if using a cloud provider.
 Make sure proper access and encryption controls are setup on this bucket to prevent exposure or unauthorized access.
-Example: `./storage/` (For `file` type backends)
+Example: `./storage/` (For `file` type backends or `moov-customers-storage` for GCP/GCS)
-- `CLOUD_PROVIDER`: Provider name which determines which of the following environmental variables are used to initialize Customer's persistence.
+- `DOCUMENTS_PROVIDER`: Provider name which determines which of the following environmental variables are used to initialize Customer's persistence.

 ##### AWS S3 Storage